How To Grow, Harvest, And Cook With Basil

 Sweet Basil-Ocimum basilicum

-Basil; There is a reason why everyone wants basil.
-First, why we love it; next, how to use it; then how to grow it.
-This is a delicious herb, globally popular with medicinal properties and cultural importance.
+Basil is a bright flavorful, leafy herb appreciated throughout the world.
+Here is some sage advice for basil and some best basil tips to take your herb from garden to kitchen and into delicious meals.
+This delicious herb is globally popular having both medicinal properties and cultural importance.
 It is said to symbolize both love and hate.
 It is a little plant with big responsibilities.

 “A man taking basil from a woman will love her always”-Sir Thomas Moore

 Best Basil Tips-Garden to Kitchen

 Grow your basil as a healthy annual herb anywhere you garden.
 It is also easy to propagate from cuttings, allowing you to bring the plant indoors for winter growing in a sunny window.

 Note the pretty flowers on the top image, it is a good idea to pinch the basil plant and prevent the pretty flowers from growing.

 The flowers will add a bitter taste to herbs, regular harvesting will prevent that.